Epifania Maglienti's Ancestors

 Giulio Maglienti ancestry is unknown, but he probably lived for a time in Sciacca, Agrigento, Sicilia, Italy.
 On May 30, 1582, Sciacca notary Geronimo di’Agostino recorded a notarial marriage contract between Julio Maglienti and Agatuzia Liotta.
 (Mouse over and click on their marriage contract entry upper right to enlarge in a new window or tab.)
 She was baptized as Gatuza on January 16, 1569, in the Sciacca mother church parish, the daughter of Angela Sutera and her husband Francesco Liotta.
 (Mouse over and click on her Latin baptism record left to enlarge in a new window or tab.)
 Two weeks later on June 15, 1582, Julio married 13 year old Gatuza at the Sciacca mother church.
 (Mouse over and click on their Latin church marriage record image lower right to enlarge in a new window or tab.)

 There are no Sciacca baptism records for their children, but three Sciacca mother church marriage records have been found that document Giulio as their father.
 The first is ancestor Vincenzo’s marriage record.
-The other two are for a son Calogero and a daughter Antonella, who both married children of ancestors Giuseppe Sclafani and Antonina on the same day, January 26, 1609.
-Calogero married Giacoma Sclafani and Antonella married Pietro Sclafani.
+The other two are for a son Calogero and a daughter, ancestor Antonella, who both married children of ancestors Giuseppe Sclafani and Antonina Niacafasi on the same day, January 26, 1609.
+Calogero married Giacoma Sclafani and Antonella married ancestor Pietro Sclafani.
 Giulio and Agatuzia probably had several other children, but these are the ones documented so far.

 It is not known when Giulio and Agatuzia died but it is documented that he was alive on January 26, 1609, and deceased by the time his granddaughter, Giacoma Paola, daughter of ancestor Vincenzo, was baptized on February 18, 1615.
 Unfortunately, nothing else is known about them.